Ekataana/API_pets/README.md

 tests - file with tests
 photo - photos used in the project

-All code logic is written in the api.py file
+All code logic is in the api.py file